Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Abstraction and Refinement in GWF-Nets Based on Morphisms

-A refined net $N_1$ is called \emph{well-marked} w.r.t. $\varphi$ if each input place in a subnet in $N_1$, refining a marked place in an abstract net $N_2$, is marked as well.
-Consider the $\alpha$-morphism shown in Fig. \ref{gwf_nonrefl}, the token of the shaded subnet must be placed into $p$ to make $N_1$ well-marked w.r.t. to $\varphi$.
+A refined net $N_1$ is \emph{well marked} w.r.t. $\varphi$ if each input place in a subnet in $N_1$, refining a marked place in an abstract net $N_2$, is marked as well.
+Consider again the $\alpha$-morphism shown in Fig. \ref{gwf_nonrefl}, the token in the shaded subnet must be placed into $p$ to make $N_1$ well marked w.r.t. to $\varphi$.

 In the following proposition, we prove that $\alpha$-morphisms reflect the structure of GWF-nets under the well-markedness of $N_1$.